-Free Places to See Summer Waterfalls in the Finger Lakes Region!
+Free Places to See Waterfalls in the Finger Lakes Region!

-If the best things in life are free, the Finger Lakes region is exceptional for its no-cost outdoor recreation opportunities.
-This rainy summer is the perfect time to explore the area, most notably the countless waterfalls and creeks that define this iconic landscape.
-We invite you to leave your wallet at home and head outdoors to experience the gorgeous natural beauty of our region’s waterscapes.
+The Finger Lakes region is exceptional for its no-cost outdoor recreational opportunities, and the recent rains have created abundant waterscapes to dazzle the senses.
+Early summer is the perfect time to explore the countless waterfalls and creeks that define this iconic landscape.
+We invite you to leave your wallet at home and head outdoors to experience the gorgeous natural beauty of our region.

 Cascadilla Gorge Trail